alexgibson/alxgbsn.co.uk/_posts/2019-02-08-blog-theming-css-variables.md

 layout: post
 title: Creating a dark mode theme using CSS Custom Properties
 desc: How to create a simple and efficient dark mode colour theme using CSS Custom Properties.
-excerpt: Variables are one of the many reasons many people use CSS preprocessors today.
-Reference recurring values (such as for color, margin and padding etc) helps us to write cleaner, more maintainable, and consistent CSS.
+excerpt: Variables are one of the many reasons people use CSS preprocessors today.
+Referencing recurring values (such as for color, margin and padding etc) helps us to write cleaner, more maintainable, and consistent CSS.
 Whilst preprocessors have extended CSS with some great patterns that we now often take for granted, using variables when compiling to static CSS has some pretty hard limitations.
 This is especially true when it comes to theming.
 ---

-Variables are one of the many reasons many people use CSS preprocessors today.
-Reference recurring values (such as for `color`, `margin` and `padding` etc) helps us to write cleaner, more maintainable, and consistent CSS.
+Variables are one of the many reasons people use CSS preprocessors today.
+Referencing recurring values (such as for `color`, `margin` and `padding` etc) helps us to write cleaner, more maintainable, and consistent CSS.
 Whilst preprocessors have extended CSS with some great patterns that we now often take for granted, using variables when compiling to static CSS has some pretty hard limitations.
 This is especially true when it comes to theming.

 As an example, let's take a look at creating a dark mode theme using [Sass](https://sass-lang.com/).
 Here's a simplified example for what could be a basic page header: